yohasebe/monadic-chat/docs/console-panel.md

 Select the model used for the AI User feature, which creates messages on behalf of the user.
 Currently, `gpt-4o` and `gpt-4o-mini` are available.
 The default is `gpt-4o-mini`.

 **ANTHROPIC_API_KEY** <br />
 Enter your Anthropic API key.
-This key is required to use the Anthropic Claude (Chat) and Anthropic Claude (Code Interpreter) apps.
+This key is required to use the Anthropic Claude models.
 It can be obtained from [https://console.anthropic.com].

 **COHERE_API_KEY** <br />
 Enter your Cohere API key.
-This key is required to use the Cohere Command R (Chat) and Cohere Command R (Code Interpreter) apps.
+This key is required to use the Cohere Command R models.
 It can be obtained from [https://dashboard.cohere.com].

 **GEMINI_API_KEY** <br />
 Enter your Google Gemini API key.
-This key is required to use the Google Gemini (Chat) app.
+This key is required to use the Google Gemini models.
 It can be obtained from [https://ai.google.dev/].

 **MISTRAL_API_KEY** <br />
 Enter your Mistral API key.
-This key is required to use the Mistral AI (Chat) app.
+This key is required to use the Mistral AI models.
 It can be obtained from [https://console.mistral.ai/].

+**XAI_API_KEY** <br />
+Enter your xAI API key.
+This key is required to use the xAI Grok models.
+It can be obtained from [https://x.ai/api].